eganjs/protocol-lib/README.md

 ## Updating project config

-To do this make edits to the `.projenrc.js` file in the root of the project and run `npx projen` to update existing or generate new config.
-Please also use `npx prettier --trailing-comma all --write .projenrc.js` to format this file.
+To edit project configuration, update the `.projenrc.js` file in the root of the project and run `make projen`.